avidev-creator/react/README.md

 # Road Map --
 1. React Basics --
-    a.
-How to install React using Vite.
+    1. How to install React using Vite.
-    b.
-Understanding the file structure of React and things about package.json and other important files.
+    2. Understanding the file structure of React and things about package.json and other important files.
-    c.
-Creating JSX components and learning about React Functional Components.
+    3. Creating JSX components and learning about React Functional Components.
-    d.
-Installing Tailwind CSS inside Vite and using that to create CSS rich components.
+    4. Installing Tailwind CSS inside Vite and using that to create CSS rich components.
-    e.
-Understanding Hooks and using useState to understand State Management in React. f.Understanding some other important Hooks in React.
+    5. Understanding Hooks and using useState to understand State Management in React.
+    6.Understanding some other important Hooks in React.

 2. React Addons --